byomart/Anomaly-Detection-with-Autoencoders/README.md

   <img src="https://github.com/fbayomartinez/Anomaly-Detection-with-Autoencoders/blob/f5985b17eb03a8a68a6790eb3bed18a04aa264ca/images/loss_distributions_hist.png" alt="Texto alternativo">
 </p>

-Going one step further, the distribution of each of the sets is plotted and a threshold is drawn to delimit the boundary between 'normal' and 'anomalous' data.
+Going one step further, the kernel density of each of the sets is plotted and a threshold is drawn to delimit the boundary between 'normal' and 'anomalous' data.
 In this way, we will be able to classify a new unknown sample according to its position with respect to this threshold.

 <p align="center">
   <img src="https://github.com/fbayomartinez/Anomaly-Detection-with-Autoencoders/blob/f5985b17eb03a8a68a6790eb3bed18a04aa264ca/images/loss_distributions.png" alt="Texto alternativo">